2022 Salary Ranges: How Much Do Project Managers Make?

 How much do project managers make?

-The average project manager puts in more than the typical 40-hour week and brings home just over $90,000.
-It’s important to note that this average project manager pay covers a broad spectrum, and lots of different factors play into your salary.
+The average project manager puts in more than the typical 40-hour week and brings home just under $89,000.
+It’s important to note that this average base pay for project managers covers a broad spectrum, and lots of different factors play into your salary.

 Let’s take a closer look at how your salary might be affected by your career path, type of work, location, and PMP status.